6 min read

 Fortunately, we're here to help.
 At Reputation X, we have a successful track record in doing what seems impossible - reclaiming your online reputation.
 Reputation X can usually remove a post on TheDirty.com within two to four weeks.
 If we can't do it, it's free.

 Web reputations are fragile things.
-Sometimes it's necessary to invoke one law or another to support or attack a particular position.
-To remove slander, online defamation or libel are no different.
-But you need to know which laws apply.
+Sometimes it's necessary to leverage various legal strategies to support or attack a particular position.
+To remove defamation, which in it written form is libel, these important laws should be top of mind.

-The secret, though, is that the law is often open to interpretation, especially when a law is relatively new and untested.
-Some of the body of online reputation law fits the “new and untested” heading.
-And while other elements are more settled, they don’t universally benefit those looking to burnish their online image or remove slander online.
-So while these five areas of the law may help your web reputation campaign, they may also work against it.
-In any event, this article will help you weigh the pros and cons, and consider the resources that might be involved.
+The law is often open to interpretation.
+Some of the body of online reputation-related law fits the “new and untested” heading.
+While other elements are more settled, they don’t universally benefit those looking to burnish their online image or remove defamation online.